 At its meeting today, the Board of the Reserve Bank of Australia (RBA) decided to leave the cash rate unchanged at 1.5%.

-RBA Governor Philip Lowe’s shortened statement was largely unchanged from June.
+RBA Governor Philip Lowe's statement was largely unchanged from September.
 He pointed to the following economic factors as part of the RBA’s decision:

 - Positive business conditions

 - Higher levels of investment in public infrastructure

 - Unemployment rate at 5.3%, the lowest rate in almost 6 years

 - An expectation for a decline in the unemployment rate to around 5% over the next couple of years

 - Low wage growth